mvysny/suckless-ascii-profiler/README.md

 ## Usage

-Add the following repository and dependency to your gradle script:
+Add the following repository and dependency to your Gradle script:

 ```groovy
 repositories {